 It is still the long term goal, but it is impossible to plan that far ahead.
 Therefore, you will also need some shorter-term goals.
 These should be staging points on the way to the long term goal.

 Your ‘Why’ and your ‘Drivers’ feed into your goals.
 They limit their scale and scope.
 Check back to make sure your goals match your why and drivers.
 If they don’t everything else that follows WILL fail.

 Goals are more than statements and need some fleshing out.
 Your goal might be to sell your business but sell it for £1 or £1m?
 I guess it is the latter.
-Write your goals with sufficient detail so you can go back to them in two or three years and immediately grasp what you are trying to achieve.
+Write your goals with sufficient detail so you can go back to them and immediately grasp what you are trying to achieve.
 You do not need lots of detail (that comes with the next stage – objectives) but you need enough to make it an identifiable target

 It is fine to be ambitious but your goals also need to be reasonable.
 Otherwise, all your goals will do is knock your motivation.
 Your goal could be to reach £2m turnover in two years.
 If in the first year you do £10k then all the £2m target will do is knock your belief system and self-esteem.

 There might be good and valid reasons why you only do £10K in the first year.
 It might be part of the plan.
 Amazon made huge losses early in its history but they had a plan (and investors signed up to that plan).
 The point is your plan should match with your (quantifiable and time-limited) objectives.

 If your long term goals really are long term you will need to break them out into sub-goals.
 Standard practice ten years ago was to plan for the next five years.
 Now a realistic target is two to three years maximum.
 The world moves too fast to realistically plan any further out.
 Sub-goals should be steps on the way to a long term goal.

 With your goals in place it’s time to move on to your objectives Part2